UI - UX

 - Avoid waiting time (animations, etc.)

-- Avoid editing things the user has entered (e.g. do a validation pass when the user has clicked submit on a form and highlight or correct errors then.
-Dont edit while the user is typing, show errors at maximum then)
+- Respect what the user has entered and do not edit it without his consent (e.g. do a validation pass when the user has clicked submit on a form and highlight or correct errors then.
+Don't edit while the user is typing, show errors at maximum then)

 - Give the power to do complex stuff

-- don't oversimplify the interface, alternatively provide an "expert" mode (but be aware that this doubles the amount of work and code paths)
+- don't oversimplify the interface, alternatively provide an "expert" mode (but be aware that this doubles the amount of work and code paths, so you probably want to avoid it)

 - Give background/developer information the user can use to diagnose problems (googleable).
 Maybe hide those in an optional text box, but never remove them